johsteffens/xoico/README.md

-# XOI Compiler
+# Xoila Compiler

-This tool compiles xoi-code, which is embedded in c-header files.
+This tool compiles xoila-code, which is embedded in c-header files.
 It creates or updates \*_xoi_out.{c,h} files as specified by xoico-configuration files (\*_xoico.cfg).

 ***More details will follow ...***